Marveta

 • Compared to your competitors, does your product offer more benefits?

-Price
+2. Price

 Determining your product’s price is the most crucial part because it has a direct impact on your product’s success.

+To stand alone in the market, make sure you’re offering competitive prices and not undervalue the product.
 You have to reexamine your product’s price continuously to validate that the cost is appropriate to the current market.

 Below are some of the questions that you should consider before finalizing the price of your product.